When people ask about what I do for a living and I say ‘voice-over’ a dazed look of befuddlement immediately crosses their face.

-Prior to casting work starting, a brief stating the gender, age, accent / language, and tone of the voice-over required should be agreed.
+Prior to casting work starting, a brief stating the gender, age, accent/language, and tone of the voice-over required should be agreed.
 If it’s a commercial project, auditions may be needed from all suitable voices.
-If you’re working with an agency like Voquent, they will recommend voices based on the available budget and recording requirements, but always bear in mind that most voice-over talent are freelancers and ultimately will decide whether they want to do the job or not.
+If you’re working with an agency like Voquent, they will recommend voices based on the available budget and recording requirements, but always bear in mind that most voice-over talents are freelancers and ultimately will decide whether they want to do the job or not.
 Once the samples or auditions are reviewed and voices shortlisted, it’s time to start scheduling the recording.

 The voice-over artists will be booked and studio time scheduled.
 When the voices are recording from home-studios, it’s normal for the agency or producer to direct the session live via Skype (other platforms are available).

 After the recording is completed, the audio will be rendered out as a .wav file from the studio.
 Then it’s time to clean up the audio.
 Editing the voice-over includes removing all mouth noises, clicks, pops and sometimes chopping up the audio into multiple files, labelled as per the script.
 If the audio is being added to a video or other content such as an eLearning course or presentation, additional resources may be scheduled to sync it up or mix it with music.

 If there has been budget agreed for revisions, e.g. script amends, this is when these are normally recorded.
 It’s important to agree who will take responsibility for the cost of re-records and our recommended approach is as follows:

 - proof-reading and editing the script before recording

 - ensuring translation can be read naturally within time constraints

 - re-recording mispronounced terms (no glossary)

 - confirming the style and tone if live directed